Weather forecast, February 1st, 2016…

 “I don’t know what we’re going to get out of it this year.”

-And as he returned to his seat, somewhere in the political undergrowth an agricultural voice said: “Aye.
+And as he returned to his seat, somewhere in the political undergrowth an agricultural voice quipped: “Aye.
 An’ winter’s not ovver yet.”

-The floods of 2015-16 have left homes likes lakes and fields like reservoirs.
+The floods of 2015-16 has left town centres like rivers and fields like lakes.

 The argument about who is to blame for it all is still one I haven’t really understood on any meaningful level.

-But for now, the floods have gone and they have left behind a dirty high water mark and a £500 million bill.
+But for now, the floods are receding and they have left behind a dirty high water mark and a £500 million bill.